 In order to get in touch with Progent about engineering support for Microsoft Lync Server 2010, call 1-800-993-9400 or visit Contact Progent.

-For small and mid-sized businesses anywhere in the United States, Progent's Microsoft-authorized consultants can provide computer help and IT consulting support for the entire array of Microsoft .NET servers, Microsoft Windows Server 2012 R2, Microsoft Windows Server 2008, and Microsoft Windows Server 2003.
-Progent's planning, installation, optimization, and support services include network architecture, configuration, and management help for
+For small and mid-sized companies across the United States, Progent's Microsoft-authorized experts offer computer assistance and professional consulting services for the whole family of Microsoft .NET Enterprise Servers and Microsoft Windows Servers.
+Progent's planning, integration, update, and consulting capabilities cover network architecture, configuration, and management help for

 project analysis and documentation, on-site and remote